RikVoorhaar/blog/src/posts/selfhosted.md

 There are a lot more things I _could_ be self-hosting.
 But I just haven't gotten around to it yet.
 See also [awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) for a large list of useful self-hosted projects.

 - _Jellyfin_.
 Great media-streaming.
-I am fine for most of my media needs with YouTube+Netflix and Spotify, but occasionally I want to watch a movie or series that's not on there and its quite a hassle.
+I am fine for most of my media needs with YouTube+Netflix and Spotify, but occasionally I want to watch a movie or series that's not on there and it's quite a hassle.
 With Jellyfin I download these and then stream them to _whatever_ device.
 - _Mail_.
-I am currently using gmail and outlook both as mail server and as web mail client.
+I am currently using Gmail and Outlook both as a mail server and as a webmail client.
 Since I have my own domain, I could host my own mail server and have an email address like `me@rikvoorhaar.com`.
 I could even buy the `voorhaar.com` domain (currently on sale for $900) and have `rik@voorhaar.com`.
-More importantly, I can use a single web-client for all my emails.
-Hopefully I can find one that supports `vim`-keybindings for writing emails.
+More importantly, I can use a single web client for all my emails.
+Hopefully, I can find one that supports `vim`-keybindings for writing emails.
 - _AdGuard Home_.
 I can run a local DNS server that blocks ads automatically.
+If set up properly, you shouldn't see any ads on any of your devices connected to your home network.
 One can do this with the well-known pi-hole service as well, but I had mixed results with that and got rid of it.
 I also hear that AdGuard Home is nowadays the better option.
 - _Photos_.
+All my photos are stored in the Google cloud.
+This is super convenient; if I have a new phone all the photos I recorded on any of my previous phones are already on there.
+However, Google doesn't store the photos at the highest fidelity, so there is some loss.
+I honestly don't care too much about that, but at the same time syncing all my photos automatically to a photo storage service (such as the one that comes with Nextcloud), is not much work.
-- Recipes (Mealie/KitchenOwl)
+- _Recipes_.
+I know how to cook a lot of dishes for different cuisines.
+At the same time, I rarely actually do this.
+I tend to mostly cook the same foods, out of laziness and convenience.
+At some point, I had a spreadsheet with all the dishes that I knew how to cook together with some of the most important ingredients.
+Then when I had an ingredient, I would just look up what kind of dishes I could make with that to get inspired.
+I should be doing that again, and with self-hosted services like Mealie, KitchenOwl or RecipeSage that is possible.
+They have the option to search recipes by ingredients, and to add different links to recipes, or scrape instructions and ingredients from an online recipe.
+Sounds great, but does take a while to set up with >100 recipes.
-- Shopping lists
+- _Shopping Lists_.
+Even though I use Obsidian for most of my notes and to-do lists, there is one particular use case that just doesn't work well with it and that's shopping lists.
+To me, it's very important to be able to add items to my shopping list within a few seconds of opening my phone.
+It is equally important to mark items as done and remove them from the list when I'm in the shop at a similar speed.
+Right now I'm using Google Keep for that, and it's excellent.
+But Google products never last forever it seems, so I could use an alternative.
+Fortunately, both KitchenOwn and RecipeSage also have shopping list features (that even integrate with the recipe functionalities).
+That sounds like a great solution for me.

 <div class="clear-both"/>